PicoAudio2: Temporal Controllable Text-to-Audio Generation with Natural Language Description: Results

 \subsection{Generation Performance}

 \paragraph*{General Audio Quality} We first compare PicoAudio2 with baselines, including AudioLDM2~\cite{liu2024audioldm2}, Tango2~\cite{majumder2024tango}, MAA2~\cite{huang2023maa2} and AudioComposer~\cite{wang2024audiocomposer}, on general audio quality.
 Among them, MAA2 and AudioComposer require specified input formats to achieve temporal control so the inputs for these two models are constructed accordingly.
 For Tango2 and AudioLDM2, we input TCC and TDC respectively, and take the better-performing result for evaluation.
-Results are shown in \Cref{tab:main_result}.
+Results are shown in \Cref{tab:main_result} and \ref{tab:audiocaps_result}.
 Per subjective and objective metrics, PicoAudio2 achieves performance comparable to leading models on both AudioCaps and AudioCaps-DJ, indicating high audio quality.
 On AudioCaps-DJ, AudioComposer performs notably worse.
 It takes both event and temporal information within its input descriptions, which may lead to suboptimal event fidelity.
 On AudioCaps, AudioComposer achieves better audio quality without timestamp input, further validating the negative influence of temporal information.
-By decoupling captions with temporal information, PicoAudio2 is capable of generating high-quality audio with either TCC or TDC inputs.

-\paragraph*{Temporal Controllability} For temporal controllability, PicoAudio2 markedly outperforms all baselines, including AudioComposer.
+By decoupling captions with temporal information, PicoAudio2 is capable of generating high-quality audio with either TCC or TDC inputs. \paragraph*{Temporal Controllability} For temporal controllability, PicoAudio2 markedly outperforms all baselines, including AudioComposer.
 Compared with AudioComposer which relies solely on textual descriptions for temporal control, PicoAudio2 leverages a separate timestamp matrix to explicitly encode temporal information, achieving better temporal alignment with the input.
 By leveraging the strong language understanding capabilities of LLMs, PicoAudio2 enables controllability not only over timestamps but also over event order, frequency, and other aspects, as illustrated in \Cref{fig:demo}.